revilowaldow/BITC/Sessions/2023/07 02 - Session 5.md

 4 tasks:
 - Form and maintain a contact with someone in the city
+	- Suggestions:
+		- Helviti Comandas
-  - Suggestions: Helviti, Aru/Ara prior contact, grover hermit, envoys steelmongers, alchemists, inquisitors
+		- Aru/Ara prior contact
+		- Grover hermit
+		- Envoys from West steelmongers
+		- Envoys from East alchemists
+		- Helviti inquisitors
 - Missing crab
 	- Devil vampire crab
 	- Unkillable, undead, no sunlight or steaking (no heart)